cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 The advantages of embracing the Semantic Web are unimaginable.
 Things like "Wanna print the website and store it in your bookshelf?
+No problem." or
-No problem" would have been for free.
+"Wanna summarize the page real quick for me?" would have been for free.

 ## The Knowledge Web

 But sadly, HTML5 doesn't give shit about shit.
-These days literally not even stackoverflow can be printed out.
+These days literally not even stackoverflow can be printed out and even has no print stylesheets.
 A website that has the only purpose of transfering knowledge.

 What the fuck?

 ![StackOverflow's Print Preview](./stackoverflow-print-preview.png)

 When I got online, the first website I visited was [MIT OpenCourseWare](https://ocw.mit.edu/index.htm).

 I was 12 at the time, and I downloaded literally everything interesting I could find.
 The next month, our internet plan (which had *5 Giga Bytes* volume) was overdue by *20 Giga Bytes*.

 My parents were not so happy, and actually tried to block me from accessing the internet but realized it was a bad idea when I hacked the computer at the city's library in order to access to MIT OpenCourseWare.

 Yes, the police incriminated me for that and yes, I was processed.
 Thanks, society.

-It literally still gives me the chills when I think about MIT OpenCourseWare or the Internet Archive.
+It literally still gives me the chills when I think about MIT OpenCourseWare or the [Internet Archive](https://archive.org).

-These people are the good guys Free knowledge.
+These people are the good guys.
+Free knowledge.
 All knowledge.
 All ideas that humanity had ever.
-Literally at my fingertips, I only have to ask the correct question and learn *How to Ask*.
+Literally at my fingertips.
+I only have to ask the correct question and learn *How to Ask*.

 From building an indoor cleaning robot to building a